SurveyMonkey/public_api_docs/includes/_responses.md

-total_time | Total time in seconds spent on the survey | Integer custom_value | Custom value associated with a response | String edit_url | Weblink to the survey taking page to edit the response | String ip_address | IP Address the response was taken from | String custom_variables | Values to any available custom variables in the survey | Object logic_path | Logic path taken during the survey | Object
+total_time | Total time in seconds spent on the survey | Integer custom_value | Custom value associated with a response | String edit_url | Weblink to the survey taking page to edit the response | String analyze_url | Weblink to the analyze page to view the response | String ip_address | IP Address the response was taken from | String custom_variables | Values to any available custom variables in the survey | Object logic_path | Logic path taken during the survey | Object